joppuyo/jpeg-xl-encode/README.md

 ## Requirements

 * PHP 7.2.5 or later.
-* Linux, MacOS or Windows OS
+* Linux, macOS or Windows OS
 * One or more of the following methods of encoding JPEG XL images needs to be available:
   * The `proc_open` PHP function needs to be enabled so the library can execute the cjxl binary on the command line.
   * The `vips` PHP extension is installed and enabled.
 VIPS image processing library must be compiled with jxl support